Stalking the Elusive Retained Recruiter

 Make Virtual Recruiter Connections Real.
 Even if a retained recruiter or two are in your social network, that does not mean the relationship is one you can count on.
 While social media have served as a multiplier of people we “know” — either as “friends”, “connections”, or “followers” — as David Weinberger has written, these connections are “loosely joined”.
 Disposable.
 Find a way to root your social media relationships with a retained executive recruiter in the real world though real-time contact by phone, video chat and in-person.

 Target the Right Retained Recruiters.
 Develop a list of a half-dozen recruiters partners that focus exclusively on your industry or function.
 For years, Kennedy Information has published The Directory of Executive and Professional Recruiters, which tells you which search firms are retained and what each firm’s specialty is.
-Often you can find the directory at your local library or you can buy access to an electronic version of it online.
-The Riley Guide is another great resource.
-Of course, you can also “google” the best recruiters in your business and network with your colleagues to developt a list of a half dozen recruiters to target.
+But no more.
+The search firm database now contained in Custom Databanks, a resume distribution service of Monster.
+The Riley Guide was another great resource.
+It got gobbled up by MyPerfectResume.com.
+So you will find it there.
+Of course, you can also “google” the best recruiters in your business and network with your colleagues to develop a list of a half dozen recruiters to target.

 Avoid Fake “Top Search Firm” Websites.
 From what we’ve been able to gather, the website topexecutivesearchfirms.com is a fake, according to a web SEO business listing the site in its portfolio.
 The web marketer revealed that topexecutivesearchfirms.com was created as a micro-site to drive traffic to one of the search firms listed in the top 20.
 (Pop quiz for those of you who are Internet detectives: Can you figure out which one?)